Paulo-Pereira-at-ISEP/lei-24-s2-1nanb-g321/docs/sprintA/us01/01.requirements-engineering/Readme.md

 >   These excerpts are important as they highlight the importance of the "skills" in the project as well they can indicate the dependencies involved with this user story.

+> "Human Resources Manager (HRM) - a person who manages human resources and defines teams based on the needs of ongoing projects and the skills of the employees."

+> One again, this excerpt is of great importance, since the HRM will be the actor responsible for registering new skills as we are about to see in the next paragraph.

 >   "US04 - As an HRM, I want to assign one or more skills to a collaborator." - This means that skills must stay registered in the system, so they can be accessed and assigned to a collaborator.

 **From the client clarifications:**